palantirnet/drupal-skeleton/README.md

 ## Starting a project

+Use the `composer create-project` command to create a project based on this repository, then use the install scripts from `the-vagrant` and `the-build` to add our vagrant configuration and build scripts--if you want them!
+Check the whole pile into your new project repository.

+Step-by-step:

 1. Run `composer create-project palantirnet/drupal-skeleton PROJECTNAME dev-drupal8 --repository=https://palantirnet.github.io/the-build/packages.json`.
  * Say 'yes' to removing the existing VCS files.
 1. `cd` in to your new PROJECTNAME directory
 1. To add vagrant, run `vendor/bin/phing -f vendor/palantirnet/the-vagrant/tasks/vagrant.xml`
 1. To add the build, run `vendor/bin/phing -f vendor/palantirnet/the-build/tasks/install.xml`
+1. Run `git init`
+1. Add your github origin with `git remote add origin git@github.com:palantirnet/your-project.git`
+1. Add everything and commit with `git add --all` and `git commit -m "Skeleton commit."`
+1. `git push`

 Now you should have a fleshy skeleton.
 Your environment will spring to life with `vagrant up` and your Drupal will be ready to run with `vendor/bin/phing build drupal-install -Dbuild.env=vagrant`.

-To finish up:

-1. Run `git init`
-1. Add everything to your new git repository, commit, and push to GitHub

 ## Other stuff